Ivan-Berezyanskiy/LibroLink/README.md

 ## How to run

-Project supports sending notification via telegram for various occasions.
+The project supports sending notifications via telegram for various occasions.
-Skip telegram part if you don't need this.
+Skip the telegram part if you don't need this.

-### Create telegram bot
+### Create a telegram bot

 1. Proceed to https://telegram.me/BotFather or search for **BotFather** in your telegram app
 2. Click **Start**